brahbassim/progress/README.md

 1. First, download the framework, or by cloning the repo.
 1. Run **composer update** to install the project dependencies.
 1. Configure your web server to have the **public** folder as the web root.
-1. Open [App/Config.php](App/Config.php) and enter your database configuration data.
+1. Open [.env](.env) and enter your database configuration data.
 1. Create routes, add controllers, views and models.

 See below for more details.

 ## Configuration

-Configuration settings are stored in the [App/Config.php](App/Config.php) class.
-Default settings include database connection data and a setting to show or hide error detail.
-You can access the settings in your code like this: `Config::DB_HOST`.
-You can add your own configuration settings in here.
+Configuration settings are stored in the [.env](.env) file.
+Default settings include database connection, app data and a setting to show or hide error detail.
+You can access the settings in your code like this: `getenv('DB_HOST')`.
+You can add your own configuration settings in there.

 ## Routing